Although winter is coming, that doesn’t mean that your solar panels will stop producing energy.

 Solar power can be a great source of energy for your home or property.
 Solar power is renewable, sustainable and growing in popularity every year.
-But if you’re living in a cold or snowy climate, you may be concerned about how your solar panels will perform during winter.
+But if you’re living in a cold or snowy climate, you may be concerned about how your solar panels perform in snowy conditions during winter.
 After all, the days are shorter, the temperature is lower, and the snow can block the sun from reaching your solar panels.

 Don’t worry too much, though.
 The efficiency of solar panels is less affected by the temperature outside and more affected by the amount of sunlight.
 In fact, solar panels can actually perform better in colder temperatures.
 Sure, the snow can still be a nuisance, but there are ways to prevent heavy snowfall from blocking your solar panels.
 And while solar panels produce less energy due to the days being shorter and the sun being lower in the sky, solar panels can still be a great way to take care of some, if not all, of your energy needs in the winter.